rug-compling/dact/manual/index.md

 Or say we wanted to match everything except nouns that are lexical nodes starting with the letter *v*.
-We can use the `starts-with` function to require that the *root* attribute starts with the text *v*.
+We can use the `starts-with` function to require that the *word* attribute starts with the text *v*.
 The *and* operator will tie them together.

-    //node[not(@pt) and starts-with(@root, "v")]
+    //node[not(@pt) and starts-with(@word, "v")]

-`contains` is another function that works just like `start-with`, except it match if the text is found anywhere in the attribute its value, not just at the beginning.
+`contains` is another function that works just like `starts-with`, except it matches if the pattern is contained in the value of the attribute.

 We can also make queries based on the structure of a tree.
-For example, the following query will match any node with a *su* dependency relation that has a determiner: one of the children of the matching node is a node which*pos* attribute has the value *det*.
+For example, the following query will match any node with a *su* dependency relation that has an adverb: one of the children of the matching node is a node of which the *postag* attribute equals *BW()t*.

-    //node[@rel="su" and node[@pos="det"]]
+    //node[@rel="su" and node[@postag="BW()"]]

-Now that query matched the *su* node, but we can also match the *det* node.
-This is useful in the Statistics Window, where the matching nodes are read.
+Now that query matched the *su* node, but we can also match the adverbial node.
+This is useful in the Statistics Window, where the matching nodes are used to determine the frequencies.
 This query will do just that:

-    //node[@rel="su"]/node[@pos="det"]
+    //node[@rel="su"]/node[@postag="BW()"]

-It first finds the subject nodes, and then matches all the determiners found in these nodes.
-We can continue this to for example find all the nouns in the noun phrase in a preposition phrase.
-We first find the preposition phrase somewhere in the tree (mind the double slash), then find the noun phrase among one of its children (the single slash), and then find a noun among the noun phrase its children.
+It first finds the subject nodes, and then matches all the adverbs found in these nodes.
+Similarly, a query can be constructed which selects nouns in the noun phrase of a prepositional phrase.
+We first find the prepositional phrase somewhere in the tree (mind the double slash), then find the noun phrase among one of its children (the single slash), and then find a noun among the children of the noun phrase.

     //node[@cat="pp"]/node[@cat="np"]/node[@pt="n"]